 The best gaming mice are undeniably the most crucial component of a gaming PC.
 It is in control of everything in your game – let it be sniping from a cover or sprinting on the ground, if you want to survive and excel you need the right mouse.
 It’s not just about the right mouse but it is also about the right grip.
 In this article we will help you differentiate between different types of grips along with elaborating on what will be the best grip for you.
-Furthermore, we will also list some of the top best claw grip mice in 2021.
+Furthermore, we will also list some of the top best claw grip mice.

 Claw grip vs Palm Grip vs Fingertip Grip

 To answer the question – what is a claw grip?
 You will first have to be able to comprehend different types of grips.
 There are total of three categories of mice grips: A claw grip, a fingertip grip, and a palm grip.
 What sets each of these apart is the method the user utilizes while holding the mouse.
 The grips basically vary in functionality and user comfortability.

 For instance, in a palm grip, user comfortably rest their palm on the lower portion of the mouse while their fingers are positioned on the buttons.
 This position enables consistent and stable movements.
 On the other hands, some gamers like the drag clicking mice more than other types.
 If you are certain that palm grip will fit your needs the most, click on the following link to read in detail what are the palm grip mouse.